Optimizing Datalog for the GPU: Evaluation

 \section{Evaluation}

 In this section, we conduct a comprehensive performance evaluation of \tool{}, demonstrating the impact of our optimization techniques.
 Our assessment begins by analyzing how eager buffer management influences both query execution time and system memory usage.
-We then compare the performance of \tool{} against existing deductive engines, utilizing well-established datalog queries and real-world datasets.
-Due to the limited availability of mature GPU-based deductive engines, we also include a state-of-the-art CPU-based system in our comparative analysis, .
-Finally, we demonstrate the practicality of \tool{} for program analysis, showing significant performance advantages over current CPU-based solutions.
+We then compare the performance of \tool{} against existing Datalog engines, utilizing well-established Datalog queries and real-world datasets.
+Due to the limited availability of mature GPU-based Datalog engines and the inaccessibility of GPUDatalog \cite{martinez2013Datalog} in both source and binary forms, we also include a state-of-the-art CPU-based system (Souffl\'e) in our comparison.
+Although DCDatalog \cite{wu2022dcdatalog} recently claims to have surpassed Souffl\'e in speed, the paper's artifacts are not accessible for evaluation.
+Finally, we demonstrate the practicality of \tool{} for program analysis, showing significant performance boosts over CPU-based solutions.